-- To protect life and property through the prevention of crime and terrorism.
+Central to this is the protection of life and property through the prevention of crime and terrorism.

-Letter from Chief of Police John P. Joyce
+Letter from Chief of Police, John P. Joyce

 The Greater Cleveland Regional Transit Authority's (RTA) Transit Police Department was created on July 5, 1977.
 Over the years we have expanded to become the fourth largest police department in Cuyahoga County with a staffing level of 128 full-time officers, 20 part-time officers, 9 dispatchers and 8 professional support employees.
 All of our transit police officers are certified by the Ohio Peace Officers Training Commission and are authorized to enforce all city and state laws, as well as federal laws through participation in federally led drug, terrorism, and fugitive task forces.
 Our jurisdiction is focused on the safety and security of our transit system.

 In addition to our regular patrol officers, our eight canine teams roam our system along with plain clothes detectives to deter crime and terrorism.
 Our security technicians install and maintain thousands of security cameras throughout our system at our train stations and platforms, transit centers and parking lots, and on our trains and buses, all of which provide an additional layer of security for the public.

 Our department's pledge to our riders is to provide a safe and orderly transit environment; protect life and property; and deter crime and terrorism throughout the transit system.
 The men and women of the Transit Police Department carry out this mission by providing caring, first class service to our 35 million annual riders, around the clock, each and every day of the year.